 If you want to drive, have you driven long distances before?

-Although the scenery can be beautiful, there are very few towns or even garages in Namibia where you can quickly stop to use a restroom or buy a coffee.
+Although the scenery can be beautiful, there are very few towns or even petrol/gas stations in Namibia where you can pull over to use a restroom or buy a coffee.
 Sometimes, a tree on the side of the road is all you’ll have, which is part of the fun for our more adventurous travellers.

 Do you like driving together as a group?